plexoio/tenam/documentation/assets/readme/actual_features.md

 In future iterations, we plan to develop the `index` and `contact` pages further, particularly the `index` with the `Metamask Login`.

-We are satisfied with our first iteration of Bitplexo, as users learn about this emerging technology and the financial institution informs them about upcoming developments.
+We are satisfied with our first iteration of tenam, as users learn about this emerging technology and the financial institution informs them about upcoming developments.
 Radical changes are not always positive, so building and deploying this project was an excellent idea.

 ## Future Implementations <a name="future"></a> | [#](#index)